 To go further, you need to be able to define propellant mass some other way, and then substitute that definition into this expression.
 Fortunately, the original rocket equation (assuming you know mass ratio) can be solved another way to give you propellant mass.

 And finally there it is.
-An expression for payload fraction of a rocket, defined as the payload mass divided by the gross mass, with expressions for lambda and mass ratio embedded into the equation.
+An expression for payload fraction of a rocket, defined as the payload mass divided by the initial mass, with expressions for lambda and mass ratio embedded into the equation.
 One can simplify it even further by recognizing that the inverse of the mass ratio is simply the final mass fraction (FMF) of the rocket:

 This equation can be very useful, because if you look at the numerator, you can imagine that there is some value of lambda that makes it zero for any given value of mass ratio.
 That would be the structural lambda at which point there would be no mass for payload.
 Finding it is very easy by setting the numerator to zero and solving for lambda.

 At last I was beginning to get insight into my original question, which is “why didn’t the X-33 work?”
 For a single-stage-to-orbit vehicle, burning LOX/LH2 propellant at about 450 sec Isp, you can calculate the mass ratio from the rocket equation.
 Then you can throw the mass ratio and lambda into the expression I derived to get an idea of what kind of payload fraction you could expect.

 In the ten years or so since I first did this work, I’ve taken these derivations much further, and I plan to share with you ever-extended derivations of this sort in upcoming posts.

 Latest posts by Kirk Sorensen (see all)

 - Payload fraction derivation for vehicle with split delta-V (case #2) - April 22, 2022

 - GEO Orbital Debris Mitigation Paper Excerpts - April 7, 2022